-In January 2020, the Company entered into an exclusive license agreement with Pfizer Inc. for Pfizer's clinical and nonclinical data, and intellectual property for reboxetine, the active pharmaceutical ingredient in AXS-12 which the Company is developing for the treatment of narcolepsy.
+In January 2020, the Company entered into an exclusive license agreement with Pfizer Inc. ("Pfizer") for Pfizer's clinical and nonclinical data, and intellectual property for reboxetine, the active pharmaceutical ingredient in AXS-12 which the Company is developing for the treatment of narcolepsy.
 The agreement also provides the Company exclusive rights to develop and commercialize esreboxetine, a new late-stage product candidate now referred to as AXS-14, in the U.S. for the treatment of fibromyalgia.

-Under the terms of the Agreement, Pfizer received 82,019 shares of the Company's common stock having a stated value of \$8.0 million, based on the average closing price of the Company's common stock for the ten prior trading days of \$97.54, in consideration for the license and rights and also received an upfront cash payment of \$3.0 million.
-The Company determined that the fair value of each share of common stock granted to Pfizer on the closing date of January 9, 2020 was \$87.24, based on the closing price of the Company's common stock on that date.
-As a result, the fair value of the stock issued was \$7.2 million and therefore, the total research and development expense recognized was \$10.2 million related to the Pfizer License Agreement during the three months ended March 31, 2020.
+Under the terms of the agreement, Pfizer received 82,019 shares of the Company's common stock having a stated value of \$8.0 million, based on the average closing price of the Company's common stock for the ten prior trading days of \$97.54, in consideration for the license and rights and also received an upfront cash payment of \$3.0 million.
+The Company determined that the fair value of each share of common stock granted to Pfizer on the closing date of January 9, 2020 was \$87.24, based on the closing price of the Company's stock on that date.
+As a result, the fair value of the stock issued was \$7.2 million and therefore, the total research and development expense recognized was \$10.2 million related to the Pfizer license agreement during the six months ended June 30, 2020.

-Pfizer can also receive up to \$323 million in regulatory and sales milestones, and tiered mid-single to low doubledigit royalties on future sales.
+Pfizer can also receive up to \$323 million in regulatory and sales milestones, and tiered mid-single to low double-digit royalties on future sales.
 Pfizer will also have a right of first negotiation on any potential future strategic transactions involving AXS-12 and AXS-14.
-During the three months ended March 31, 2020, no milestone payments or royalties were paid to Pfizer by the Company.
+During the six months ended June 30, 2020, no milestone payments or royalties were paid to Pfizer by the Company.